 "By adopting these rules, we will improve the disclosure around risk, compensation and corporate governance, thereby increasing accountability and directly benefiting investors," Schapiro said before the vote.

-But Commissioner Kathleen Casey said she opposed some of the new requirements, such as added information on qualifications of directors and candidates for the board, that she said could be "unduly burdensome."
+But Commissioner Kathleen Casey said she opposed some of the new requirements, such as added information on directors' qualifications, that she said could be "unduly burdensome."